janwienand/ChemApp/README.md

-# ChemCompound DB - SAST Demo Application
+# ChemApp - SAST Demo Application

 ## 1. Overview

-**ChemCompound DB** is a simple Java web application built for demonstration purposes.
+**ChemApp** is a simple Java web application built for demonstration purposes.

 It uses the following technologies:
 * **Language:** Java 8